valimaggi/eventvote/README.md

 App for event scheduling with voting.
 So far there is only the backend REST API.

 #### What's next/missing? (in no order)
-* Better data validation for the request body objects (at least for dates)
+* Better data validation for the request body objects (for example dates)
 * Data validation (schemas) for the response body objects
 * More comprehensive API tests
 * Validation for app-specific environment variables